 The Importance of Small Groups

 I took these notes from a sermon by Rick Warren, Pastor of Saddleback Church in California and author of the book, The Purpose Driven Life.
-The subject is the importance of small group bible studies or what many call “House Churches”.
-We are here under the Lord’s guidance establishing the first English-speaking House Church in Medellin.
+The subject is the importance of small group bible studies in the lives of healthy believers in Jesus Christ.
+We are trying to incorporate these principles in our English-speaking New Home Church in Medellin.
 We call it Grace Church Medellin.

 For the first 300 years after Jesus died, there were no church buildings anywhere.
 Acts 1:15 says the original group of disciples totaled 120 persons.
 Acts 2:41 says on the Day of Pentecost, about 3,000 people became believers and were added to the group!
 IN ONE DAY!
-Acts 4:4 says later that the total number of men was about 5,000.
+Acts 4:4 says later that the total number of men in the new church had reached 5,000.
 If there were 5,000 men, there could have been another 10,000+ women and children.
 The Jerusalem church eventually grew to as many as 120,000 in 25 years, which was about half the total population.
 Acts 21:20 says “tens of thousands”.
 Almost 300 years later, there were 3 million Christians, and one of those was Caesar, the leader of Rome!
 All without a church building.